chiubaca/vue-netlify-fauna-starter-kit/README.md

 ## Why This Exists

-I build this template because pretty much all my side projects need persistent data storage and a login system.
+I built this template because pretty much all my side projects need persistent data storage and a login system.
 It was also a great opportunity to learn more about the Netlify eco system including Netlify Functions, Identity and Netlify Dev.
 Full credits need to go to the following repos which I have effectively mashed together.

 - https://github.com/shortdiv/gotruejs-in-vue
 - https://github.com/fauna/netlify-faunadb-todomvc